d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

         tf.keras.layers.MaxPool2D(pool_size=3, strides=2, padding='same')])
 ```

-The fourth part is more complicated.
+The fourth module is more complicated.
 It connects five Inception blocks in series,
 and they have $192+208+48+64=512$, $160+224+64+64=512$,
 $128+256+64+64=512$, $112+288+64+64=528$,
 and $256+320+128+128=832$ output channels, respectively.
 The number of channels assigned to these paths is similar
-to that in the third part:
+to that in the third module:
 the second path with the $3\times 3$ convolutional layer
 outputs the largest number of channels,
 followed by the first path with only the $1\times 1$ convolutional layer,